KMR-zoar/thinkBackOnEdit/README.md

 `npm run start -- "k_zoar"`

+This tool can create up to 500 feature tasks.

 Load result.geojson with your QA tool.

 ...But wait a minute, could you be able to improve all its QA tasks?
 Keep it in an amount that allows you to complete all of the tasks when you import to a QA tool.
 A large number of tasks have already been registered for prominent tools.